Research Fundamentals PG (10386.2)

 Thus, reading in advance, reading further in your fields and participating in activities and discussion is essential to your development in this class.

 This unit involves online meetings in real time using either Zoom (invitations will be sent) or via the Virtual Room in your UCLearn (Canvas) teaching site.
 Zoom and the Virtual Room allow you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality, we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

-It is also an appropriate academic expectation that you attend with a working video - names and faces to voices are a easier way to communicate.
+It is also an appropriate academic expectations that you attend with a working video - names and faces to voices are a easier way to communicate.

 Work placement, internships or practicums

 - Semester 2, 2023, Intensive, UCI - PSB Academy, Singapore (214340)

 - Semester 2, 2023, Intensive, UC - Canberra, Bruce (214339)

 - Semester 1, 2023, Intensive, UC - Canberra, Bruce (213130)